eenabow/sqlalchemy-challenge/README.md

 Challenges:
   * Readjusting xticks on bargraph
-  * Using datetime objects to reformat users entry
+  * Using datetime objects to reformat users entry on start and end routes